Delta158/social/README.md

 # Social

+Web App to list activities taking places in different university societies, all in one place.

 This was a group project, i worked on backend functions related to user and accounts.

 ## Set Up